Characterization of Hemodynamic Signal by Learning Multi-View Relationships

+\section{Canonical Correlation Analysis}

-In this section we describe CCA and CCA clustering.
-These methods serve as a useful starting point to understand CLS clustering.
+In this section we summarize CCA, a useful starting point for understanding the proposed methods.
+A classical way to characterize relationships between views, CCA analyzes cross-covariance between two sets of variables that have aligned observations.

-\subsection{CANONICAL CORRELATION ANALYSIS}

-CCA is a method for understanding cross-covariance between two sets of variables.
-Informally, it finds common signals between the sets.
 By performing CCA, one can understand how much variance in the sets can be explained by common factors.
-For example, if one set is genes and the other is diseases, then CCA might connect combinations of genes with certain diseases, potentially corresponding to physiological traits.
-Formally, it finds maximally correlated linear combinations of each set.
-Let $X \in \R^{d_1}$ and $Y \in \R^{d_2}$ be random vectors.
+Let $X \in \R^{d_X}$ and $Y \in \R^{d_Y}$ be random vectors.
 Without loss of generality, assume $\mathrm E[X]=\mathrm E[Y]=0$.
-Then CCA solves the problem
+Then CCA for the $m$-th component solves the problem

-Define $\Sigma_{XY}=\Cov(X,Y)$, $\Sigma_{XX}=\Cov(X)$, and $\Sigma_{YY}=\Cov(Y)$.
-The solution of~(\ref{eqn:cca1}) is well-understood~\citep{hardoon2004canonical}: $u$ is the leading eigenvector of and $v$ the leading eigenvector of Subsequent linear combinations can be found under the constraint that the previous components $X^\T u$ and $Y^\T v$, known as canonical variables, are uncorrelated with the new canonical variables.
-Formally, let $u_i$, $v_i$, $i=1,\dots,m-1$, be the first $m-1$ solutions.
-Then $u_m$ and $v_m$ solve